 Values are the core principles that guide a brand’s behaviour and decision-making.
 They represent the ethical and moral standards that the brand upholds.
 Communicating values helps build trust and credibility with consumers.

 Beliefs and values are deeper perspectives that enrich the brand and give consumers a personal preference.
-They will always pick out sentimentalism over materialism.
+Consumers will always choose sentimentalism over materialism.
 That’s why the more professional brands realise that winning people’s hearts is essential for successful brand positioning.

 But because this heavily relies on emotions, brands should pay great attention to the messages they convey and the visuals they’re using.
 A simple mistake in this area could devastate the company and ruin the brand’s reputation for quite some time.

 Picking the right name can be tricky.
-In order to avoid as much confusion as possible, it’s better to note these common issues:
+To avoid as much confusion as possible, it’s better to note these common issues:

-• Don’t choose a name that’s too narrow, like “OnlineBooks” or “Wedding Dresses in Belfast.
-Rising companies and start-ups who are still expanding their businesses shouldn’t select a limiting brand name.
+Don’t choose a narrow name, like “OnlineBooks” or “Wedding Dresses in Belfast.”
+Rising companies and start-ups still expanding their businesses should avoid selecting a limiting brand name.

 Go for Distinctive

-Unique brand names are definitely a great asset to the business.
-Nothing is more frustrating than when people mix between irrelevant companies just because they share an identically pronounced or a similar-looking name.
+Unique brand names are a great asset to the business.
+Nothing is more frustrating than when people mix up companies just because they share an identically pronounced or a similar-looking name.

-So, before choosing your brand name, double-check if some other company has it anywhere around the world.
-Check again to see if this will be picked in the future.
+So, double-check if another company has it worldwide before choosing your brand name.
+Check again to see if it will be picked in the future.

 Additionally, pick a name that means something to the company itself.
-This is a great tip that unconventional marketers and brand managers live by.
+This is an excellent tip that unconventional marketers and brand managers live by.
 When a company selects a name that resonates with its beliefs and values, it maintains a great deal of truth to its essence.

 A Compelling Brand Strategy Attracts Customers

 Brand sponsorship takes various forms, each serving different strategic purposes for brands.
-Here’s an overview of the common types of brand sponsorship, which include manufacturer’s brand, private brand, licencing, and co-branding.
+Here’s an overview of the common types of brand sponsorship: manufacturer’s brand, private brand, licensing, and co-branding.

 Manufacturer’s Brand